BibechanaPaudel/Reproducibility-class/Linear_model/Coding_challenge.md

-**Answer:** No, we do not need to fit the interaction term since the interaction of Day after planting and treatment is not significant as shown by the summary of linear model and the anova.
+**Answer:** No, we do not need to fit the interaction term since the interaction of Day after planting and treatment is not significant as shown by the summary of linear model and the anova (p value is 1).

 ``` r
 lm2<-lm(Emergence~Treatment+DaysAfterPlanting, data=Plantemergence)